 - Continued care while readjusting to everyday life

 Of course, outpatient care comes with its own set of downfalls and risks the same way inpatient does.
 Medical professionals generally don’t recommend outpatient rehab for those with severe substance use problems since the clients aren’t receiving constant medical attention.
 Being in the real world allows them to be re-exposed to the substance.

 Any step towards recovery is a step towards a healthy and sober life.
 Treatment looks different for everyone and everyone has different needs.
 In addition to inpatient vs outpatient care, there are also specialized programs based on gender, age, etc. such as a men’s rehab program.
 Ultimately the difference between inpatient and outpatient rehab is how your addiction severity will determine which program is best for you.
 Whether you program uses the 12 step addiction recovery philosophy or an alternative approach, prioritizing your personalized care should be your main concern.

 There is life after addiction once you enroll in a professional rehab program.
-Whether you choose inpatient or outpatient, Red Oak Recovery® has an option that will fit your life.
+At Red Oak Recovery, we have an option that will fit your life.
 Contact us at 866-457-7590 to begin on your road to recovery.